tttom/zmxtools/CONTRIBUTING.md

 3. Add tests for the new changes
 4. Edit documentation if you have changed something significant
 5. Update `CHANGELOG.md` with a quick summary of your changes
-6. Run `pytest` again to make sure it is still working
+6. Run `make test` to:
+   1. check code behaviour with `pytest`
-7. Run `mypy` to ensure that types are correct
+   2. ensure that types are correct with `mypy`
-8. Run `flake8` to ensure that style is correct
-9. Run `doc8` to ensure that docs are correct
+   3. enforce code style using `flake8`
+   4. verify the documentation with `doc8`

 ## Other help